chaythanyanair/homeiva/README.md

 $ npm install
 ```

 MongoDB is used as the database for storing user and apartment informations.
 Please ensure that the required environment variables are filled in the docker-compose file before starting the mongo container.
-Definitions for environement variables are provided in the [section].
+Definitions for environement variables are provided in the [section](#Environment-Variables).

 Start mongo container using the following command.